mattvenn/zero-to-asic-www/content/post/asic-necklace.md

 # Decorative pattern

 I knew I wanted something that represented a [MOSFET](/terminology/mosfet), as they're fundamental to all my chip design so far.
-I also thought it would be cool to have the MOSFET connections run around the chain as a metaphorical secondary electronic chain carried by the physical chain.
+I also liked the idea of showing a simplified circuit diagram that represented the hidden electronics inside the chain.

 ![mosfet patterns](/necklace/mosfet_patterns.png)

 I was really struggling to come up with a design that I was happy with, but finally Adam came up with something that was proportional to the link, looked good and connected a 3 pin device to a 4 symmetric wires.
 Yes I know MOSFETs are 4 pin devices.
-No, I couldn't get it to look good in the space we had!
+No, I couldn't get it to look good in the space we had - some artistic license was taken!

 # Diffusion